nicoperetti/java-bootcamp-2016/README.md

 3. One boot camp chat will be created for feedback and technical assistance:

-    Bootcamp JAVA 2016 - ALL
+    Bootcamp JAVA 2016 - all
 Every person participating in the bootcamp is present here (students and tutors).
 Here is the place to ask for technical assistance!

 4. [Team play](http://www.dummies.com/how-to/content/ten-qualities-of-an-effective-team-player.html) is encouraged but the work will be evaluated per person.